 Traffic survey for the project was concluded in May 2013.
 The DPR received approval from the state government of Maharashtra in January 2014 and ‘In Principle’ approval from the Ministry of Urban Development in February 2014.

-The government of India sanctioned the project in August 2014 and foundation stone was laid by the Indian Prime Minister in the same month.
+The Government of India sanctioned the project in August 2014 and foundation stone was laid by the Indian Prime Minister in the same month.
 The Maharashtra Airport Development Company (MADC) transferred 37ha of land to Nagpur Metro Railway Company Limited (NMRCL) for the metro rail project in February 2015.

 NMRCL is a special purpose vehicle (SPV) created by central and state governments for the execution of the project.
-It floated a tender for the construction of bridges, retaining walls, boundary walls, and earthwork in depot and at-grade section in Airport-Khapari-Mihan depot segment in the North-South Corridor in April 2015.
+It floated a tender for the construction of bridges, retaining walls, boundary walls, and earthwork in depot and at-grade section in Airport-Khapari-Mihan depot segment in the North-South corridor in April 2015.

-The 19.65km-long Line 1 (North-South) will serve 17 stations.
+The 19.65km-long Line 1 (North-South) serves 17 stations.
 These are Automotive Square, Nari Road, Indora Square, Kadvi Square, GaddiGodam Square, Kasturchand Park, Zero Mile, and Sitaburdi, as well as Congress Nagar, Rahate Colony, Ajni Square, Chhatrapati Square, Jaiprakash Nagar, Ujjwal Nagar, Airport, New Airport and Khapari.
 The route will include a terminal-cum-depot at MIHAN.